 B) Carbon Migration Laser Marking

-Carbon migration is a type of laser marking in which a metal alloy or a metal is heated, so that the metal gets a chance to chemically bond with its carbon molecules.
+Carbon migration is a type of laser marking in which a metal alloy or a metal is heated so that the metal gets a chance to chemically bond with its carbon molecules.
 This special bonding gives rise to the carbon properties on the surface of your substance.
-When this happens, it results in a dark laser marking that can even be of black colour.
+When this happens, it results in a dark laser marking that can even be black in color.

-Industries that use carbon migration for practical and effective applications include metalworking, jewellery engraving and aerospace.
+Industries that use carbon migration for practical and effective applications include metalworking, jewelry engraving, and aerospace.

 C) Foaming Laser Marking

-Foam laser marking is generally utilized when a plastic is darker in the shade, and the desired outcome is in a lighter shade, usually in gold, white or any other tan shades.
+Foam laser marking is generally utilized when plastic is darker in the shade, and the desired outcome is in a lighter shade, usually in gold, white, or any other tan shade.
 This shift in color happens by making a molten burn on the surface of the material that is both included and regulated.
 When the surface is melted due to extreme heat, it develops an environment of foaming gas bubbles.

 All these bubbles shift the light refraction characteristics of the substance and make the foaming procedure a desirable & suitable procedure when lettering, symbols, light effects, and much more are called for the surface of the product.